Kneesnap/FrogLord/resources/documentation/games/greatquest/modding-setup-guide.md

 **PC Version (Recommended for testing, Discouraged for sharing mods):**
 The PC version has issues that make it undesirable for modding such as:
-- Requiring a frame-limiter to function.
-(Asks more from players)
+- Requiring a frame-limiter to not crash.
 - Frequent crashes even with a frame-limiter
 - No Vertex Coloring
 - Entities visibly T-Posing